 Adolescent and Young Adult Cancer Care

 In the United States, approximately 70,000 young adults between the ages of 15 and 39 will be diagnosed with cancer yearly.
 While continued improvement has been seen in younger children and older adults, AYA patients have continued to lag behind in outcomes.
 The reasons for this are multifactorial and related to disease biology as well as a unique set of psychosocial needs.
 In order to address the disparity in outcomes seen in the AYA population, dedicated AYA programs are emerging throughout the country; however, not every institution or practice has the capability to form these multidisciplinary programs.
-ASCO therefore compiled the set of resources below that addresses some of the common concerns and issues faced by AYA patients.
+ASCO, therefore, compiled the set of resources below that addresses some of the common concerns and issues faced by AYA patients.
 The information includes resources on fertility/sexuality, clinical trial enrollment, genetic testing, psychosocial needs including financial toxicity and peer support, as well as links to survivorship care recommendations.
 While these resources are generally applicable to the young adult age group, it is important to recognize that the needs of individuals at different ages (i.e., a 15-year-old versus a 39-year-old) may differ greatly.
-CLICK HERE for the downloadable resource list.
+Download a list of resources.

-- Adolescent and Young Adult Cancer Patient Needs Assement (Based on work of Drs.
+- Adolescent and Young Adult Cancer Patient Needs Assessment (Based on work of Drs.
 Bradley Zebrack and Olga Husson)